Baylor University

 Paper Accepted

-Our paper ‘VERIFY: A Novel Multi-Domain Dataset Grounding LTL in Contextual Natural Language via Provable Intermediate Logic’ has been accepted for the 14th International Conference on Learning Representations(ICLR 2026) to be held in Rio de Janeiro, Brazil.
-Congratulations Paapa.
+Our paper ‘VERIFY: A Novel Multi-Domain Dataset Grounding LTL in Contextual Natural Language via Provable Intermediate Logic’ has been accepted for presentation at the 14th International Conference on Learning Representations(ICLR 2026) to be held in Rio de Janeiro, Brazil.
+Congratulations Paapa!

 Contact Information